Thank you for taking the time to visit my website.

 My treatment approach is heavily informed by attachment theory.
 Originally developed by psychoanalyst, John Bowlby, attachment theory posits that the parent-child relationship serves as a model template for interpersonal interactions throughout the lifespan.

-I am a Registered Play Therapist (RPT) as well as the current president elect of the Association for Play Therapy (APT) local Orange County chapter.
+I am a Registered Play Therapist (RPT) as well as the former president elect of the Association for Play Therapy (APT) local Orange County chapter.
 Play therapy is a neurodevelopmentally-attuned approach that entails the use of varying play-based, sensoriaffective interventions.
 The symbolic nature of play grants access to a rich surplus of intra- and interpersonal knowledge that is otherwise, inaccessible via traditional "talk therapy."

 Neurosequential Model of Therapeutics